andyegli/daysave.app/docs/md/tech_tools_accounts.md

 **uuid:**                   A small helper for generating uuid's

+**csv-parse:**              A Node.js module designed to parse CSV (Comma Separated Values) data, converting it into JavaScript objects or arrays.

+**multer:**                A middleware for handling multipart/form-data, primarily used for uploading files.

 **bcryptjs:**              A popular library for hashing passwords in Node.js applications.

 **passport:**              A Authentication middleware for Node.js, supporting various authentication strategies including oAuth